Speakers and Artists

 David keeps his own artistic expression fresh by serving as a volunteer accompanist for church choral programs.

-HEART Inclusive Arts Community provides visual arts, music, and performing arts mentorships and community engagement for adults with disabilities who want to grow and develop as artists.
-At HEART, they have created a studio where artists are loved, supported, and celebrated for being their authentic selves.
-They create together to enrich and transform our community.
-Catch them on the State House steps during the Arts Day rally beginning at 11:30 AM!
+HEART provides visual arts, music, and performing arts mentorships and community engagement for adult artists with disabilities who want to grow and develop as artists.
+At HEART, we have created a studio where artists are loved, supported, and celebrated for being their authentic selves.
+We create together to enrich and transform our community.